Dev-shrm07/SkyNetMEC/README.md

-# UAV Task Offloading Model based on MADDPG Reinforcement Learning
+# UAV Mobile Edge Computing Model based on MADDPG Reinforcement Learning

-This repository contains an implementation of a UAV-based task offloading model using the Multi-Agent Deep Deterministic Policy Gradient (MADDPG) reinforcement learning algorithm.
+This repository contains an implementation of a UAV-based MEC model using the Multi-Agent Deep Deterministic Policy Gradient (MADDPG) reinforcement learning algorithm for task offloading and trajectory planning in the UAVs.
 The model is designed to optimize task execution by multiple UAVs in a custom environment consisting of multiple UE clusters and fog devices.
 In this model it is stimulated for 2 UAV devices with 2 UE clusters and 2 fog devices.

 ## Environment Description